yxtay/Senior-DE-Tech-Challenge/README.md

 - Low Latency
 - Least Privilege

 Do indicate any assumptions you have made regarding the architecture.
+You are required to provide a detailed explanation on the diagram.